-Fall is rapidly approaching.
-I love fall.
+Fall is rapidly approaching, and I’m so excited because I love fall!
 It’s not my favorite season because of any kind of coffee flavor.
 I’d rather thirst to death than drink coffee, ha.
-I love the smell and feel of fall.
-And of course, fall fashions!
-While I was deciding how to decorate our balcony for the season, I decided to make matching wreaths for each door.
+I love the smell and feel of fall, and of course, fall fashions!
+While I was deciding how to decorate our balcony for the season, I decided to make matching wreaths for each French door.
 So I went to the Dollar Tree to find some items that felt like fall.
 The wreaths ended up being not only super cute, but also easy to make!
-I made two from the items from the Dollar Tree for about $6.
+I made two easy DIY fall wreaths using Dollar Tree items for about $6.

 - 2 green styrofoam wreath forms

 - 2.5″ fall theme wire ribbon (or you can use the pre-made bows like the one in the pic below)

 - white yarn (or your choice of color)